Congregational Care

 Prayer

 Our Congregational Prayer List is updated each week and included in the Sunday service order.
-Requests for our Congregational Prayer List are stated publically and may be completed online, by completing a prayer card in the pew racks while at church, or by contacting the office.
+Requests for our Congregational Prayer List are stated publicly and may be completed online, by completing a prayer card in the pew racks while at church, or by contacting the office.

 Our Intercessory Prayer group meets regularly to pray for the life of the parish.
 Requests for our Intercessory Prayer List are kept confidential and may be completed online, by completing a prayer card in the pew racks while at church, or by contacting the office.